Zumurrud Khatun Mosque and Mausoleum: Architecture

+In addition to the tomb of Zumurrud Khatun, also located in Karkh is the mausoleum and mosque of Sheikh Maruf.

-The Dome
+Dome

-The Mausoleum’s dome is made out of muqarnas, (also known as stalactite or honeycomb vaulting) one of the most original inventions of Islamic architecture which can appear in a variety of materials such as; stucco, brick, stone, and wood.
+The mausoleum's dome is made out of muqarnas, (also known as stalactite or honeycomb vaulting) one of the most original inventions of Islamic architecture which can appear in a variety of materials such as; stucco, brick, stone, and wood.
 Muqarnas can be applied in multiple architectural forms including; cornices, corbelled transitions, capitals, vaults, and domes, as with the Zumurrud Khatun Mosque.
 Brick vaults and domes have been known in the Near East since Sassanian times, if not before, but the dome in muqarnas is a truly Islamic creation without precedent in any civilization.
-According to Yasser Tabba author of, "Muqarnas Vaulting and Ash’ari Occasionalism”, describes Zumurrud Khatun’s shrine to be the “most graceful profile and one of the most integrated interiors of all conical muqarnas domes."
+Tabba described Zumurrud Khatun's shrine to be the "most graceful profile and one of the most integrated interiors of all conical muqarnas domes."
 Not only does the dome consist of an octagonal base it also includes geometric decorations that support the conical brick vault.
 In which the Muqarnas display their exterior articulations of the muqarnas on the outside instead of its interior which makes the illusion of the dome to appear as pinecone.

-The Structure

-The mausoleum of Zamurrud Khatum is designed as a monumental and unique Islamic structure similar to Islamic architecture of the time.
+The mausoleum of Zamurrud Khatum is designed as a monumental and unique structure similar to Islamic architecture of the time.
 It is developed with integrated layers that make its structure artistic.
 Its base is octagonal, a transition that has informed the construction of modern structures such as the Pentagon in the United States.
 On top of its octagonal base, the mausoleum gradually and unobtrusively transitions into a dome of sixteen cells pegged on muqarnas squinches that keeps the base and the upper part in sync.
 Seven tiers occupy most of the sixteen cells, stucco-layered against the remaining tiers.
 Each of the cells embodies a tiny opening covered by thick glass, giving the viewer an obscured view.

 Controversies

-Identification Controversy
+Identification

-According to Vincenzo Strika, The Mosque and Mausoleum of Zumurrud Khatun have been repeatedly misidentified by scholars.
-Most commonly, the mosque and mausoleum are quoted as being created by Sitta Zubayda rather than Zumurrud Khatun herself.
-The history of this misunderstanding has been explored by Vincenzo Strika, who believes it was created by earlier scholars but was first challenged by Guy Le Strange and later solved by Mustafa Jawād.
-As Strika highlights, “The first to hint that the Tomb was not that of Zubaydah was, Le Strange.., referencing Le Strange’s finding that Sitta Zubayda was buried elsewhere.
-Confusion as to the identities of Sitta Zubayda and Zumurrud Khatun has also been a catalyst for some of this misidentification.
-In the past, researchers have considered if the two women were, in reality, a single person who had been confused as being two separate people, but since it has been determined that Sitta Zubayda was, in fact, a different noblewoman.
+According to Vincenzo Strika, the mosque and mausoleum were repeatedly misidentified by scholars.
+Most commonly, the mosque and mausoleum were quoted as being created by Sitta Zubayda rather than by Zumurrud.
+Strika investigated the history of this misunderstanding and believed it was created by earlier scholars, challenged by Guy Le Strange and later solved by Mustafa Jawād.
+Strika highlighted that "… the first to hint that the Tomb was not that of Zubaydah was, Le Strange.", referencing Le Strange's finding that Sitta Zubayda was buried elsewhere.
+Confusion as to the identities of Sitta Zubayda and Zumurrud also was a catalyst for some of this misidentification.
+In the past, researchers considered if the two women were, in reality, a single person who had been confused as being two separate people, but since it has been determined that Sitta Zubayda was, in fact, a different noblewoman.